 Public Safety Services

-The department will install smoke alarms for residents of the Town of Kernersville that meet these requirements:
+The Kernersville Fire Rescue Department will assist in changing batteries and installing smoke alarms for residents of the Town of Kernersville that meet these requirements:

 - You are a resident of the Town of Kernersville, NC.